TIMELINE OF EVENTS

 The Second Congo War, known as the African World War, begins.
 Over a million Tutsi people are slaughtered.

-Police officers show up to Rose’s house in search of her husband.
+Police officers show up at Rose’s house in search of her husband.
 Rose and her family flee to the eastern region for safety.

 Rose and her family arrive in the United States, residing in Phoenix, Arizona.